velopaymentsapi/velo-java-examples/src/main/java/com/velopayments/examples/payoutservice/README.md

 3. Receive the email and complete the onboarding process.
 4. Create batch payments using the unique identifier (remoteId) for each payee.
 5. Capture payoutId returned by API.
+6. Poll payoutId for ACCEPTED status.
+7. Quote the payout using the payoutId.
-6. Instruct payout with POST action using payoutId.
+8. Instruct payout with POST action using payoutId.

 This example as is, typically does not have confirmed payees, thus will fail.